iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

   peopleGroups = {comma-separated list of people groups}

-``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`peopleGroup` section in the study config), indicating for which people groups to generate the ``Families by pedigree`` part of common report.
+``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`people_group_section` section in the study config), indicating for which people groups to generate the ``Families by pedigree`` part of common report.

 groups
 ------